maratsafin601/asan-project/documents/METHODS.md

 #### Testing `GET` endpoint

 Positive test cases:
-1. Validate that a valid `GET` request returns a `200` (`OK`) status code.
+1. Validate response status code: When a valid `GET` request is sent, then response status code is be `200` (`OK`) .
+1. Validate response body: When a valid `GET` request is sent to a specified resource, then response body has expected data, in the right format, and required fields and values are correct and not missing.
-1. Verify that a valid `GET` request to a specific resource returns expected data.
-Returned data can be a single resource, or a collection of resources (a list of objects).
+   Again, returned data can be a single resource, or a collection of resources (a list of objects).
 For example, `GET` request to `/customers` endpoint returns a list of customers, request to `/customers/{id}` returns the specified customer.

 Negative test cases:
 1. Send `GET` request to a non-existing resource .
 Expected status code: `404` (`NOT_FOUND`).